ietf-wg-jose/json-web-proof/draft-ietf-jose-json-proof-algorithms.md

 <{{./fixtures/build/su-es256-issuer-protected-header.b64.wrapped}}
 Figure: Encoded Issuer Protected Header (es256)

 The Single Use algorithm utilizes multiple individual JWS Signatures.
 Each signature value is generated by creating a JWS with a single Protected Header with the associated `alg` value.
 In this example, the fixed header used for each JWS is the serialized JSON Object `{"alg":"ES256"}`.
-The JWS payload for each varies and the resulting signature value is used in its unencoded form (the octet string, not the base64url-encoded form).
+This protected header will be used to generate a signature over each corresponding payload in the JWP.
+The corresponding octet value in the proof is the binary (base64url-decoded) value of the signature.

-The final Proof value from the Issuer is the concatenated array of the header signature followed by all of the payload signatures, then base64url encoded.
+The final proof value from the Issuer is an array with the octets of the header signature, followed by entries for each payload signature.

 The resulting JSON serialized JPT using the above examples is: